SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-25.md

 ### Inventory Management
 Inventory Management in Terraform is nothing but tracking and managing the various infrastructure resources that Terraform provisions and maintains.
 Terraform itself doesn't have a built-in inventory management system, but it provides several features and practices that help in managing and keeping track of infrastructure resources.
 If we create infra manually it is very tough to maintain the inventory of resources in different regions.
 But by seeing terraform you can easily tell the resources you are using in which regions.
 For example if the project is going big.
 When you login to aws we can see more resources like multiple VPC's, multiple route 53, multiple EC2, multiple load balancers, CDN's, s3 buckets etc. If the client ask for the full details of the project we cannot show one by one in the aws console and giving the report is very tough and that is also not a good practice, instead of showing in the aws console we can maintain from the above points, which can be seen in |VS| in the form of folders of above resources.

-### Cost optimization
+### Cost Optimization
 - When you need infra you can create in minutes.
-When you don't you can delete in minutes, so you can save the cost (or) Create when required, delete when not required.
+When you don't you can delete in minutes, so you can save the cost (or) Create when required, Delete when not required.
-- Automatic dependency management, for example if we need to create route53 records, ec2 servers should be in the running, take those IP and then paste in the route53, that means route53 is depending on ec2 servers, so we can create resources and terraform will takecare of dependencies.
+- Automatic Dependency Management, for example if we need to create route53 records, ec2 servers should be in the running, take those IP and then paste in the route53, that means route53 is depending on ec2 servers, so we can create resources and terraform will takecare of dependencies.
-- Terraform modules ---> You can create terraform code as modules, so that other projects can also use it without writing from the scratch.
+- Terraform Modules ---> You can create terraform code as modules, so that other projects can also use it without writing from the scratch.
-- Terraform is also a hybrid cloud that means you can create infra in aws, azure, GCP not only cloud, terraform can also work with any other popular tools available in the market, you can see in the terraform providers website, it can work with many other providers or you can write your own module and connect with the terrform also.
+- Terraform is also a Hybrid Cloud that means you can create infra in aws, azure, GCP not only cloud, terraform can also work with any other popular tools available in the market, you can see in the terraform providers website, it can work with many other providers or you can write your own module and connect with the terrform also.
 Not only resources we can also create repos,